UBC-MDS/DSCI-532_2024_8_DriveDeepDive/README.md

 If you're looking to run the app locally or wish to contribute, we welcome your interest and input!
 Here's

 1. Clone the repository to your local machine.
-2. Navigate to the project directory
+2. Navigate to the project directory and create conda envrionment:

 ```
 conda env create -f environment.yml
 ```

-4. Activate the new environment and then launch the dashboard:
+3. Activate the new environment and then launch the dashboard:

 ```
 conda activate DriveDeepDive